waffleSheep/CNNblogpost/blogposts/part2.md

 \end{aligned}
 $$

 Now let us move onto $\frac{\partial Y}{\partial W}$ by beginning de novo with the individual derivatives.
 There are 36 of them.
-While that is a lot, this number will be 112013989021 times large later on so this is like a briefer haha. (pain)
+While that is a lot, it is the most, we will handle in this article.

 $$
 \frac{\partial {y}_{11}}{\partial {w}_{11}} = {x}_{11} \quad